pavelsolis/Git-GitHub-Primer/README.md

 ## Collaborating with Git <a name="collaborating"></a>
-Suppose you create a local branch B from the remote branch A and later on, the latter is updated by a few commits.
-In these cases, it is recommended to frequently merge the changes in branch A into branch B to ensure that you are seeing the latest changes and to minimize the chances of conflicts when you merge your local branch B back into the remote branch A. First pull down the latest version of branch A and then merge those changes into your local branch B.
+Suppose you create a local branch B off the remote branch A and later on, someone else updates branch A by a few commits.
+You should [*frequently* merge the changes in branch A into branch B](https://stackoverflow.com/questions/6836461/updating-the-current-branch-from-parent-branch) to see the latest updates and to minimize the chances of conflicts when you eventually merge your local branch B back into the remote branch A. First, pull down the latest version of branch A, and then merge those changes into your local branch B.
 ```bash
 $ git checkout <branchA>
 $ git pull
 $ git checkout <branchB>
 $ git merge <branchA>
 ```
-- This will automatically merge your changes from branch A to branch B as long as there are no conflicts.
+- This will automatically merge the changes from branch A to branch B as long as there are no conflicts.
+- The frequency to do this depends on the number of users pushing their changes to branch A.

-If you are working in branch X and you suddenly realized that you need to make minor changes in branch Y, you have two options:
+If you are working in branch X and suddenly realize that you need to make minor changes in branch Y, you have two options:
-1. Commit your changes in branch X and then switch to branch Y.
+1. Commit your (likely unfinished) changes in branch X and switch to branch Y.
-2. Temporarily save your changes in branch X, make the required changes in branch Y and then restore the interrupted changes in branch X.
+2. Temporarily save the changes in branch X, make the required edits in branch Y and then restore the interrupted changes in branch X.
 ```bash
 # Uncommitted changes in <branchX>
 $ git stash			# Save your changes in a temporary branch